mdabrowski1990/uds/docs/source/pages/messages.rst

 Diagnostic messages (either diagnostic requests or response messages) are called 'UDS Messages' in the implementation.

 In the code, the diagnostic message features are divided into two parts:
- - UdsMessage_ - storage for diagnostic message (A_PDU) attributes that could be used by a user to transmit this UDS Message on a configured bus
+ - :class:`~uds.messages.UdsMessage` - storage for diagnostic message (A_PDU) attributes that could be used by a user to transmit this
+   UDS Message on a configured bus
- - UdsMessageRecord_ - record with historic information about either received or transmitted diagnostic message
+ - :class:`~uds.messages.UdsMessageRecord` - record with historic information about either received or transmitted diagnostic message

 UdsMessage
 ``````````
-Diagnostic messages has common specification for all buses, therefore :python:`UdsMessage` class has the only one
+Diagnostic messages has common specification for all buses, therefore :class:`~uds.messages.UdsMessage` class has the only one
 implementation which is the same regardless of bus used by a user. :python:`UdsMessage` is a storage
 for diagnostic message attributes, therefore if you want to send any diagnostic message, you should prior create
 :python:`UdsMessage` object first.

+.. autoapiclass:: uds.messages.UdsMessage
+   :members:
+   :special-members:

 .. code-block::  python